DallanQ/race_for_the_galaxy/Manual.md

 > Image of a green card, an arrow pointing right and a green circle with a center color of white and an inner ring of color red and black
 > Image of a yellow card, an arrow pointing right and a yellow circle with a center color of white and an inner ring of color red and black

-The player produces a good on one of their windfall worlds of the specified kind (blue box, green box, brown box, yellow box) without a good on it.
+The player produces a good on one of their windfall worlds of the specified kind (icon of a blue box, green box, brown box, yellow box) without a good on it.

 #### Draw